thoughtspot/thoughtspot.github.io/_appliance/vmware/vmware-setup.md

    ![]({{ site.baseurl }}/images/vmware-add-disk0.png "Select disk")

 2. Select **Add hard disk > New hard disk**.

-   You can give the VM up to 38 cores (or approximately 490 G RAM).
-The ESXi host should keep a minimum of 2 cores.

    ![]({{ site.baseurl }}/images/vmware-adddisk1.png "New hard disk")